Private Rental Assistance Policy

 Evidence requirements

-Clients must provide suitable documentary evidence to support their eligibility for a Private Rental Subsidy assistance.
-For more information, go to Evidence requirements for a Private Rental Subsidy assistance.
+Clients must provide suitable documentary evidence to support their eligibility for Private Rental Subsidy assistance.
+For more information, go to Evidence requirements for Private Rental Subsidy assistance.
 Clients must also provide proof of income for all members of the household aged 18 years and over.
-If the client or their partner is under 18 years of age, they must also supply proof of income.
+If a client or their partner is under 18 years of age, they must also supply proof of income.
 For more information, go to Proof of income and assets.

-As long as the rent charged by the landlord is reasonable, the amount of rent the client actually pays is similar to the amount they would pay as a social housing tenant.
+As long as the rent charged by the landlord is reasonable, the amount of rent a client actually pays is similar to the amount they would pay as a social housing tenant.
 The majority of Private Rental Subsidy assistance clients contribute 25% of their income to rent; however, there are some exceptions.
 For more information, go to Exceptions to paying 25% of income towards rent.

 CRA contributes towards rent.
 When calculating the subsidy provided to new clients, and existing clients relocating to a new address, 100% of the CRA will be assessed as a contribution towards rent.
 However, there are some exceptions in relation to existing clients who move.
 For more information, go to Exceptions to calculating Commonwealth Rent Assistance at 100%.